 Charging Your Electric Car

-How long does it take to charge an electric car?
-It’s a simple question, with a not-so-simple answer.
+How long does it take to charge an electric or hybrid car?
+It’s a simple question with a not-so-simple answer.
 The length of time it takes to charge an electric car depends on the amount of charge required – and the type of charging available.

-Today’s electric car drivers have the option to charge their vehicles by plugging the vehicle’s charger into the electrical power grid at home, work or at special charging stations.
-The three main types of chargers include:9
+Today’s electric car drivers have the option to charge their vehicles by plugging the vehicle’s charger into the electrical power grid at home, work or at public charging stations.14 The three main types of chargers include:

 - Level 1 Charging through a 120V AC plug, typically found in private and public buildings.
-Every hour charged delivers approximately two to five miles of driving.
+Every hour charged delivers approximately 2 to 5 miles of driving.15

-- DC Fast Charge uses specialized high-powered charging equipment plus requires specialized equipment within the electric car as well.
+- DC Fast Charge uses specialized high-powered charging equipment, plus requires specialized equipment within the electric car as well.
 Just 20 minutes of charging delivers 60 to 80 miles of driving through a 480V AC input.17

-Once you’ve made your decision, consider your insurance options.
-Check out Travelers car insurance and make sure you have the coverage you need.
+Once you’ve made your decision about the car you’d like to buy, consider your insurance options.
+Check out Travelers car insurance and contact your local independent agent or Travelers representative to make sure you have the coverage you need.

 More Prepare & Prevent